Supply Chain

 Fabric consumption with pleats:

-- Each knife pleat in a skirt requires approximately 2–3x the depth of the finished pleat in fabric (a 5 cm finished pleat requires approximately 10–15 cm of fabric to construct)
+- Each knife pleat requires 2–3x the depth of finished pleat in fabric (5 cm finished = 10–15 cm fabric)

-- A full-circle pleated skirt may use 2–3x the fabric of a plain A-line silhouette of similar finished width
+- Full-circle pleated skirt uses 2–3x fabric of equivalent plain A-line

-- Example: A lehenga skirt with 30 box pleats (4 cm finished each) requires approximately 2.4 meters of extra fabric vs. a plain paneled lehenga
+- Lehenga with 30 box pleats (4 cm finished each) requires ~2.4 meters extra fabric versus plain paneled construction

 Specify: pleat type (knife/box/inverted box/accordion), number of pleats, pleat depth (the amount of fabric folded), pleat spacing (distance between pleat folds at the waistband or yoke), direction of pleat fold, whether pleats are stitched down and to what depth, and how they should be pressed (sharp crease or soft fold).
 Include a flat sketch with pleat details and a cross-section diagram showing the fold structure.